Accessibility

 Stalls M1 and M18 provide wheelchair spaces, with companion seats adjacent.

 Disabled toilet facilities are available by arrangement with our neighbours, the Strand Palace Hotel and the Adelphi Theatre, a few doors down from the Vaudeville.
-A member of theatre staff will accompany customers wishing to use the disabled toilet facilities; alternatively customers may present their theatre tickets at the main entrance of the Adelphi Theatre.
+A member of theatre staff will accompany customers wishing to use the disabled toilet facilities.

 Gender neutral toilets are located in the Dress Circle.
 Ladies toilets are located in the Stalls and Grand Circle.
 Gentlemen’s toilets are located in the Dress Circle and Grand Circle.